TechGrounds-Cloud8/cloud8-Tjomba1996/05_Azure/AZU-01.md

 For definitions, see **Key Terminology**.

 There's a few things to consider, when choosing a region.
 The following list will show most of these considerations:
-- Data Export Compliance: The owner of the data center is important, as certain corporations(Microsoft, Amazone, Google) are US based, and follow the US laws.
+- **Data Export Compliance**: The owner of the data center is important, as certain corporations(Microsoft, Amazone, Google) are US based, and follow the US laws.
 This allows them to force set corporations to hand over data.
-- Service Availability: Simply put, not all Azure services are in all available regions.
+- **Service Availability**: Simply put, not all Azure services are in all available regions.
-- Performance: Latency is the most prominent way to measure performace, when one is talking about a cloud environment.
+- **Performance**: Latency is the most prominent way to measure performace, when one is talking about a cloud environment.
 Lower is better, and generally this is achieved by locating your region closed to wherever one is operating.
-- Cost: Cost of services differs from region to region, so when performance is not an issue, one might simply go for the cheapest(most times that is USA).
+- **Cost**: Cost of services differs from region to region, so when performance is not an issue, one might simply go for the cheapest(most times that is USA).
-- Redundancy: To increase reliability, one might want to see what options a certain region has regarding redudancy.
+- **Redundancy**: To increase reliability, one might want to see what options a certain region has regarding redudancy.
 So one region might have more availability regions.